ruchikaajay5-dotcom/cccp-rnaseq-qc/README.md

-# RNA-seq Quality Assessment of CCCP-Treated HeLa Cells
+# RNA-seq Quality Assessment of CCCP-Treated HeLa Cells at 6h vs 12h timepoints.

 ## Background
 CCCP is a mitochondrial uncoupler that disrupts oxidative phosphorylation and mitochondrial membrane potential.
-This project performs quality assessment of time point based RNA-seq data generated from CCCP-treated and DMSO-treated HeLa cells for 6 hours.
+This project performs quality assessment of time point based RNA-seq data generated from CCCP-treated and DMSO-treated HeLa cells at two time points 6 hours and 12 hours.

 ## Objective
-To evaluate sequencing quality and identify potential technical artifacts prior to downstream RNA-seq analysis.
+To evaluate sequencing quality prior to downstream RNA-seq analysis.

 ## Dataset
 - GEO accession: GSE303802